The Emergence of Fools Inc.

 ✧︎︎︎ CloudMagic, a/k/a “May I Have Some of What You’re Smoking Inc”

-CloudMagic, a pretty good cross-platform email client—despite bugs persisting through numerous updates—was the most recent to saddle up on the infectious runaway wanna-be-SaaS horse.
+CloudMagic, a pretty good cross-platform email client—despite bugs persisting through numerous updates— also saddled up on the infectious runaway wanna-be-SaaS horse.
 To its credit, unlike its counterparts in excessive greed, CloudMagic’s oh-gees-yippee-for-us announcement included new features.

 My question: who wants a read receipt, reflecting the ooo-ahhh precise time the email was opened?
 Better yet, assuming a non-spammer craves this information, what concrete benefit does this alleged info tidbit yield?
 One learns only that the email was opened.
 Bugs Bunny and friends said it best: “Uh, Umm, that’s all folks!”
 Dunno if read and digested.
 Dunno by whom, if anyone.

 With this pseudo-information in hand, in what tangible manner does it assist one’s endeavors?
 “The email I sent yesterday was opened at 4:06p today.
 So I’ll —.”
 You’ll what, Sherlock?
 You lack proof the intended recipient opened it.
 You lack proof the intended recipient digested the contents.
-All of which triggers an old-school Aretha Franklin tune: 🎵Who’s Zoomin’ Whom?🎵 By the way, there’s no option for turning off this idiotic “feature.”
+All of which triggers an old-school Aretha Franklin tune: 🎵Who’s Zoomin’ Whom?🎵 By the way, there’s no option (as of early 2017) for turning off this idiotic “feature.”
 So friends, ya get to spy on a mailbox, for no viable reason whatsoever.
-“Now isn’t that special!”

 What about the feature allowing a user to learn online details about those sending mail?
 News flash, Poindexter: I ain’t marrying none of these email senders.
-In the rare instance when I might care, I have a friend—named Google.
+In the rare instance when I might care, I have a friend → Google.

 End result?
 I took an extraordinary step.
 Rather than merely archiving the app, I sat down at my desktop iMac, visited the folder housing apps, and deleted it outright.
 The Bullet Journal I adopted, in the wake of Evernote’s silliness, grew muscles sufficient to handle email-generated chores when paired with PDF printing.